brim-borium/spotify_sdk/README.md

 ### iOS

-From the [Spotify iOS SDK Quick Start](https://developer.spotify.com/documentation/ios/quick-start/).
-You need two things:

-1. Register your app in the [spotify developer portal](https://developer.spotify.com/dashboard/).
+Register your app in the [spotify developer portal](https://developer.spotify.com/dashboard/).
 You also need to register your Bundle ID as well as a Redirect URI.
-2. download the current [Spotify iOS SDK](https://github.com/spotify/ios-sdk/releases).
-Here you need `SpotifyiOS.framework` from the zip file.

-After you are all setup you need to add `SpotifyiOS.framework` to your iOS Project.
-See the [Spotify iOS SDK Quick Start](https://developer.spotify.com/documentation/ios/quick-start/) for detailed information.
+Follow the instructions in the section `Setup the iOS SDK` of [Spotify iOS SDK Quick Start](https://developer.spotify.com/documentation/ios/quick-start/).

 ### Web